Battle of Franklin: Breakthrough and repulse in the Federal center

 The Union's momentary inability to defend the opening in the works caused a weak spot in its line at the Columbia Pike from the Carter House to the cotton gin.
 The Confederate divisions of Cleburne, Brown, and French converged on this front and a number of their troops broke through the now not-so-solid Federal defenses on either side.
-The 100th Ohio Infantry, of Reilly's brigade, was driven back from its position to the east of the pike and Col. Silas A. Strickland's brigade (Ruger's division) was forced to withdraw back to the Carter House.
+The 100th Ohio Infantry, of Reilly's brigade, was driven back from its position to the east of the pike and Colonel Silas A. Strickland's brigade (Ruger's division) was forced to withdraw back to the Carter House.
 The left wing of the 72nd Illinois Infantry was swept away and rallied on the 183rd Ohio Infantry, in reserve at the retrenchment, which prompted the remainder of the 72nd to withdraw back to that line.
 In a matter of minutes, the Confederates had penetrated 50 yards deep into the center of the Federal line.

-As the Confederates poured men into the breach, Emerson Opdycke's brigade was in reserve, positioned in columns of regiments facing north in a meadow about 200 yards north of the Carter House.
-Opdycke quickly repositioned his men into line of battle, straddling the road, and they were confronted by masses of fleeing Union soldiers, pursued by Confederates.
+As the Confederates poured men into the breach, reserve regiments on both sides of the pike, the 44th Missouri and 100th Ohio stood their ground, but were in danger of being overwhelmed.
+At this time, Emerson Opdycke's brigade was in reserve, positioned in columns of regiments facing north in a meadow about 200 yards north of the Carter House.
+Opdycke quickly repositioned his veterans into line of battle, straddling the road, and they were confronted by masses of fleeing Union soldiers, pursued by Confederates.
 Opdycke ordered his brigade forward to the works.
 At the same time, his corps commander, David Stanley, arrived on the scene.
 He later wrote, "I saw Opdycke near the center of his line urging his men forward.
 I gave the Colonel no orders as I saw him engaged in doing the very thing to save us, to get possession of our line again."
 As he rode forward, Stanley had his horse shot out from under him and a bullet passed through the back of his neck, putting him temporarily out of action.

-Opdycke's counterattack was joined by reserve elements of Reilly's division (the 12th Kentucky Infantry and 16th Kentucky Infantry) and survivors of Strickland's and Wagner's divisions.
+At the same time as Opdycke's counterattack west of the pike, the reserve elements of Reilly's division (the 12th Kentucky Infantry, 16th Kentucky Infantry, and 175th Ohio Infantry Regiment) had stood their ground and served as a rally line for survivors of Strickland's and Wagner's divisions.
 Together they sealed the breach.
 Hand-to-hand fighting around the Carter House and the pike was furious and desperate, employing such weapons as bayonets, rifle butts, entrenching tools, axes, and picks.
+When they ran out of cannonballs, they began to use pine cones from the surrounding trees.